 Distance Learning Information

-Students are expected to participate in both synchronous (teacher and student working together) and asynchronous (teacher and student working independently) as established by the bell schedule.
+Students are expected to participate in both synchronous and asynchronous learning.
 Teachers are working with small groups, reaching out to support individual students, and available for answering specific student questions during asynchronous instructional time.
 Different from when we experienced closure last spring, students are required to participate each day and grades will be assigned on a traditional scale.